 - A contribution to student travel and installation costs;

 - A monthly subsistence allowance for the entire duration of the EMJMD study programme.

 - Nationality: International students

-- Number of Scholarships: 68 Erasmus Mundus JMD scholarships are available on a competitive basis.
+- Number of Awards: 68 Erasmus Mundus JMD opportunities are available on a competitive basis.

-- Scholarship can be taken in Students will study two years at three leading European universities in 3 different European countries: Ghent University (Belgium), IHE Delft Institute for Water Education (The Netherlands), and the University of Chemistry and Technology, Prague (Czech Republic).
+- The award can be taken in Students will study two years at three leading European universities in 3 different European countries: Ghent University (Belgium), IHE Delft Institute for Water Education (The Netherlands), and the University of Chemistry and Technology, Prague (Czech Republic).

 Eligible Countries: More information on what is considered as a partner and what is considered as a programme country can be found here.

 The following countries will be considered as programme countries: Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, Germany, Ireland, Greece, Spain, France, Croatia, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Finland, Sweden, United Kingdom, Former Yugoslav Republic of Macedonia, Iceland, Liechtenstein, Norway, Turkey.